Use this basket liner tutorial to sew a liner for any size square basket!

 Notice I used the past tense… was.
 Because I spray painted that baby and now it’s useful AND pretty!

 Read below how I did it.
-PLUS, I’ve got a tutorial showing how you can make a custom basket liner to fit any rectangular basket.
+PLUS, I’ve got a basket liner tutorial so you can make a custom liner to fit any rectangular basket.

 As easy as it is to just pop a coat of spray paint on something and make it pretty, I tend to avoid spray paint projects because I don’t have a good place to do the project.
 The best I’ve got is my driveway, which requires me pulling out a drop cloth and hoping that it’s not too hot or too cold or too muggy for the paint to work.
 And then there are all the stray dust particles that always seem to land on my wet paint.